Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 ## No multi-floor/multi-map support

-Due to technical limitations, Valetudo does not support multiple maps.
+Due to technical limitations, Valetudo does not support and will not support multiple maps.
 If you need multiple maps, Valetudo likely won't be an option for you.

-The topic has been evaluated many times already, however unfortunately it's not technically feasible with the currently supported robot models and firmwares.
-(2022-07-17)
+The topic has been evaluated many times already, with the result always being that it's not technically feasible to properly, fully and reliably support multiple floors with the currently supported robot models and firmwares.
+(2022-12-28)

-If you need multiple floors vacuumed and want to use Valetudo, you may want to invest in a second robot.
-With the current (2022-07-17) market (in Germany), 200€ should be more than enough to buy a factory new supported one even featuring LIDAR.

-Investing in a second robot also improves the usefulness of the unit, as having to manually carry the robot to another floor very much degrades the benefits of a fully automated vacuum robot.
+This isn't something all too terrible though, as investing in a second robot greatly improves the usefulness of the unit.
+Having to manually carry the robot to another floor very much degrades the benefits of a fully automated vacuum robot.

-If investing in a second robot is not possible in your situation, you'll likely be very unhappy with Valetudo.
+This "fire and forget" mode of operation was why you've considered to buy a vacuum robot in the first place, remember?

+As far as financial reasons are concerned, 200€ should be more than enough to buy a factory new supported one even featuring LIDAR.
+If you're happy with buying a used unit, at least here in germany, supported ones usually cost around 75-125€ (2022-12-28)

+It is highly unlikely that you won't be able to afford that, given that you **can** afford to live somewhere that features multiple floors.

+### Rant-ish section

+However, most of the time, this is **not** a financial issue.
+Instead, usually this topic ends up being a rather fact-free emotional discussion as the aversion against multiple robots often stems from irrational dogmatism such as "Having more than one vacuum robot is insane!!111 I mean...
+Two robots!
+Who does that?!?!".

+Acting that way best-case is a learned behavior that helps people incapable of making proper decisions burn their money on nonsense.
+Worst-case it's a learned behavior that was never questioned because things just were that way.
+Maybe even for generations?

+At one point, the reason why it exists in the first place did vanish but the learned behavior just stayed the same.
+If you want to learn more about this pattern, googling _"Grandma’s Ham"_ should give you some useful pointers.

+Anyway, this is something that you **can** and **should** work on to grow as a person.
+If you just accept acting irrationally as being how you are, you're making others carry the load that you yourself are responsible to carry.

+### Back to topic

+Rationally, there's a need (automated cloud-free cleaning on every floor) and there's also a budget for that.
+Make your buying decisions based on that and that alone instead of some arbitrary made-up additional constraint.

+We've been working a lot on making that buying decision easier for you by supporting more robots and enhancing the support for existing ones so that it should be possible for everyone to afford 1-n supported robots.

 ## You may not be the target audience